Determine if you can use a credit card for everyday purchases and if you can use a debit card to pay your bills or use it to pay for your gas.

 Credit cards and debit cards are more expensive than cash or checks and they have fees for every transaction.
 It is possible to purchase a prepaid debit card (Visa Checkout, Discover, or American Express) that doesn’t charge fees or to use a prepaid credit card (Paypal, Discover, or American Express) that doesn’t charge fees.

 Prepaid cards are not secure.
-Prepaid cards are issued by private financial companies that are not required to follow the same security standards as their credit card issuers.
+Prepaid cards are issued by private financial companies that are not required to follow the same security standards (as seen in dax indices) for their credit card issuers.
 This means they are less likely to have secure data on them and that they are more likely to be hacked.
 As a result, the Federal Trade Commission’s guidelines for prepaid cards are not the same as those for credit cards.
 You should not use a prepaid card if it is not issued by an entity listed on the Federal Trade Commission’s Payment Card Act of 2009.

 How do I check if a prepaid card is a credit card?